Snap (song)

-Background and release
+Background

+Conception

-"Snap” was officially released on 19 March 2022, but a snippet of the song was leaked a week earlier.
-It was co-written by Rosa Linn with Larzz Principato, Courtney Harrell, Allie Crystal and Tamar Kaprelian, with production handled by Alex Salibian, Ethan Schneiderman, Larzz Principato, Ben Samama, and Lilith Navasardyan.
+"Snap" was co-written by Rosa Linn, Larzz Principato, Courtney Harrell, Kinetics, Allie Crystal and Tamar Kaprelian, with production handled by Alex Salibian, Ethan Schneiderman, Larzz Principato, Ben Samama, and Lilith Navasardyan.
 The writing sessions for "Snap" took place in-between Los Angeles and Yerevan.

 In an interview for Wiwibloggs, Rosa Linn stated that this song is a personal story everyone can relate to: "I think we've all been at a snapping point, where it felt like there's no way out and that the entire world is just crumbling down around you.
 You start questioning everything, including yourself.
 I have been there.
 And what I realized was that I had the strength to shape my reality – it just took getting out of my own way and finding inner-peace.
-It's all about self-love and accepting that you are enough.
-Writing 'Snap' was a form of therapy for me and I hope that it can be that for others who are also going through hard times."

-Music video

-The music video for "Snap", filmed in Yerevan and directed by Aramayis Hayrapetyan, was released on 19 March 2022.
-Hayrapetyan stated that "[o]nce I heard “Snap”, I kept thinking that I had to show the artist's emotions as comprehensibly and correctly as possible.
-Not leaving the artist in the background was an important precondition for me.
-We made the video for the purpose of giving the viewers a chance to travel to another, extraordinary reality through artistic and visual solutions".

-A second music video, filmed in the United States and directed by Dano Cerny, was released on 7 October 2022.